 Effective Placement and Human Resource Development

-For employees of MCC in Japan, as a part of personnel measures designed to encourage employees to think about their careers, we conduct career design interviews.
+As a part of career development support measures, we conduct career design interviews.
 Such interviews involve an employee and their supervisor discussing the employee’s current situation and how said employee plans to grow over the medium to long term.
 This approach is designed to help employees take the initiative and grow.
-Each employee works to identify their own strengths and consider for themselves how they can hone and utilize those strengths to contribute to society.
+Each employee works to identify their own strengths and consider for themselves how they can hone and utilize those strengths to, ultimately, contribute to society.
 At the same time, the company systematically examines ways to utilize and enhance each individual’s strengths in order to achieve corporate growth.

 Across the entire MCC Group, including overseas sites, we are working to effectively place and develop promising human resources in each region1 and the next generation of executive management candidates for the MCC Group.